yusdesign/insight/README.md

-· ✅ point.js: Complete with purpose detection and goal alignment · ✅ hunch.js: Complete with anomaly detection and pattern matching · ✅ intuition.js: Complete with pattern learning and relationship finding · 🚧 insight.js: In development - holistic synthesis layer
+· ✅ point.js: Complete with purpose detection and goal alignment · ✅ hunch.js: Complete with anomaly detection and pattern matching · ✅ intuition.js: Complete with pattern learning and relationship finding · ✅ insight.js: Complete with holistic synthesis layer

 🤝 Contributing